 The Doctor of Ministry program is open to applicants from around the world.
 Persons who wish to enter the program may apply to be a participant in one of the regular cohort schedules and will be given the same tuition rate as all other cohort participants (see information about costs).
 The program schedule requires attendance at intensives once each year at a designated location, most of the meetings in the United States.

-In general, if you are not a U.S. citizen, you cannot register for academic credit if you arrive using a visitor's visa.
+If you are not a U.S. citizen, you cannot register for academic credit if you arrive using a visitor's visa.
 Persons arriving with the incorrect documents run the risk of being sent back home and might not be allowed to attend the intensive.
 If you miss an intensive, you may lose your place in the cohort and will either be required to start over from the beginning with a new cohort or drop out of the program.
 Failure to obtain the proper documents could prove to be a costly mistake!

 Unless you are a U.S. citizen, permanent resident, or hold an R visa, a student visa is usually required.
 After receiving notice that you have been accepted, you will need a government-required document called the "I-20" issued by the University and must then be registered with the government and a "SEVIS" fee.